 A high-level European policy forum with the spotlight topic on climate change

 Since 2015, the Prague European Summit (PES) has been a regular platform for active debates on the future of the European Union and on improving the lives of Europeans.
-The Summit is organized by two leading Czech think-tanks, the Institute for European Policy EUROPEUM and the Prague Institute of International Relations, under the auspices of the Ministry of Foreign Affairs of the Czech Republic, the Prague City Hall and the Office of the Government of the Czech Republic, and in cooperation with the Representation of the European Commission in the Czech Republic.
+The Summit is organised by two leading Czech think-tanks, the Institute for European Policy EUROPEUM and the Prague Institute of International Relations, under the auspices of the Ministry of Foreign Affairs of the Czech Republic, the Prague City Hall and the Office of the Government of the Czech Republic, and in cooperation with the Representation of the European Commission in the Czech Republic.
 The main goal is to ensure strategic, open and inspiring debate between high-level public officials, academia, business and the civic sector, including young people.

 Since its first edition, more than 2,000 participants have attended Prague European Summit and more than 800 people participated in the public discussions called “Urban Talks”.
 PES also invited so-called "New Voices" — cross-disciplinary people who brought new opinions and provocative ideas to the debates on the future of Europe.
 PES succeeded in attracting personalities such as A. Wess Mitchell (Assistant Secretary, Bureau of European and Eurasian Affairs, U.S. Department of State), European Ombudsman Emily O'Reilly, former President of Latvia Vaira Vike-Freiberga, Vice-President of the European Commission Frans Timmermans, the prime ministers of the Visegrad Group countries, former Irish Minister of European Affairs Lucinda Creighton, Minister of Foreign Affairs and Media of Bavaria Florian Herrmann, Nobel Prize laureate Jean-Marie Lehn, Chair of the European Association of long-term investors Laurent Zylberberg, Managing Director of IMF Kristalina Georgieva, European Commission Vice-President for Values and Transparency Věra Jourová and many more.
 The Summit offered more than 90 discussions of various formats.